Daxvshah11/gRPC-Stripe/README.md

 * Gateway server has the `Interceptors`, namely Auth & Logging.
 Thus, assuming that both the functionalities are performed at Gateway itself and so, Bank servers dont have to do it

+* Declares Bank server as offline if Ping not received for more than 2 seconds

 ### Bank Servers